mantidproject/developer/_drafts/week06.md

 Mantid 3.9 Dates
 ================

-* [Release 3.9.0](https://github.com/mantidproject/mantid/milestone/59) is currently scheduled for 2017-02-13
-* Beta testing has started and ends 2017-02-07
+* Release 3.9.0 is out ([milestone](https://github.com/mantidproject/mantid/milestone/59) and [tag](https://github.com/mantidproject/mantid/releases/tag/v3.9.0))

 Code Changes
 ============

 This is what has been merged to `master` and does include what was merged into `release-v3.9`.

-* Lots of release notes
+* Lots of release notes and other documentation
 * Portions of the `SpectrumInfo` rollout
+* Portions of the `HistogramData` rollout
 * [Eigen3](http://eigen.tuxfamily.org) has been added as an external project
 * Improved finding of Mantid properties file on OSX